Country _ Name

 Additional comments regarding the economic situation for asset and portfolio management services or what FinTech’s must be aware of in this business area

-Cross-border offerings of eligible Hong Kong public funds to the Mainland and other overseas markets are actively promoted through the arrangements of mutual recognition by the SFC ("MRF").
+Cross-border offerings of eligible Hong Kong public funds to the Mainland and other overseas markets are actively promoted through the arrangements of mutual recognition by the SFC ('MRF').
 This facilitates the expansion of the investor base for Hong Kong public funds, diversifies the choices of fund products offered, promotes Hong Kong as a competitive global asset and wealth management centre and encourages the development of local investment expertise.

-The list of the countries/regions that SFC has entered into MRF includes (as of the date of writing): Australia, France, Luxembourg, Mainland China, Malaysia, Netherlands, Switzerland, Taiwan, Thailand, and the United Kingdom.
+The list of the countries/regions that SFC has entered into MRF includes (as of the date of writing): Australia, France, Ireland, Luxembourg, Mainland China, Malaysia, Netherlands, Switzerland, Taiwan, Thailand, and the United Kingdom.

 New options have been introduced in the last few years to make Hong Kong a more attractive centre to originate funds.
-For example, a legal framework for new fund structures in the form of open-ended fund companies (“OFC”) in Hong Kong since July 2018, and in August 2020, the limited partnership fund (“LPF”) regime will enable funds to be constituted in the form of limited partnerships.
+For example, a legal framework for new fund structures in the form of open-ended fund companies ('OFC') in Hong Kong since July 2018, and in August 2020, the limited partnership fund ('LPF') regime will enable funds to be constituted in the form of limited partnerships.
 These companies/funds will enjoy some tax exemptions.

 InvestHK, a government department responsible for foreign direct investment, has a dedicated team to offer one-stop support services to family offices which are interested in establishing in Hong Kong.

 ESG-related funds, including carbon-themed funds, is likely to be a growth area.
+As at the end of September 2024, there were 231 ESG-related funds, representing year-on-year increases of 23%.

 Authors